Ida-ogieva/Hangman/README.md

 Hangman is a classic game where a secret word is displayed and the player has to reveal the word by guessing what letters the word contains.

 To play, select a category between "Countries", "Singers" and "Cities".
 A secret word missing its letters is then displayed on the screen.
-For each of the missing letters, select a letter from the keyboard to fill the position you think it occupies.
+Select a letter from the keyboard you think is contained in the word to fill the position it occupies.
 * If correct, the letter is added to every position in the word it appears, and the letter is greyed out from the keyboard and becomes unselectable.
 * If incorrect, the letter selected is also greyed out from the keyboard, displayed on the screen as an incorrect guess and a body part is added to the gallows.